EmanElrefai2/Fine-tuning-LLM-for-Arabic-Instructions-Using-LoRA/README.md

    pip install -r requirements.txt
    ```

-3. Ensure you have sufficient GPU memory (at least 16GB recommended) for fine-tuning.

 ## Fine-tuning Process

-The fine-tuning process is implemented in `finetuning_llm.py`.
-Here's how to use it:

 1. Review and adjust the hyperparameters at the top of the script if needed.